lockbox/pd-platform/docs/src/Overview.md

 (but not limited to) the game build process, the onboard operating system, and the peripherals on board the console, the things with no existing documentation.

+Note that any code marked as `Example Code` (such as, but not limited to the `Game of Life` C example) or stated to be provided in the SDK or constructed by Panic Inc. has sole IP ownership by Panic Inc. and belongs to them.

 ## Previous Work

 Most of the past work has been focused on the API, the overal structure of the packaged game files, and the soundtracks, not too much has been focused on platform introspection itself.
-At a high level a lot of the work is already laid out for us a la [play.date reversing](https://github.com/jaames/playdate-reverse-engineering), but the things it ignores - the underlying runtime, the api for the games themselves, and how the play.date *is* the play.date.
+At a high level a lot of the work is already laid out for us a la [play.date reversing](https://github.com/jaames/playdate-reverse-engineering), but the things it ignores - the underlying runtime, the api for the game binaries themselves, and how the play.date *is* the play.date.
 That still needs to be uncovered.